wlw-benjaminbraendli/Server_observer/README.md

 To read the YAML-strings on the client side I use a script from nodeca from the [link](https://github.com/nodeca/js-yaml/blob/master/dist/js-yaml.js).

-The data from every disk, NIC and Temperature-Sensor which is found on the Server is transmitted to the website.
-On the website, you can switch the display of the different graphs.
+The data from every disk, NIC and Temperature-Sensor which is found on the Server is transmitted to the website

 The servers don't have to be visable from the computer which opens the website, but it has to visible from the webserver.